icgw/FCA-Map/README.md

 > Ontology matching system based on formal concept analysis.

-Formal concept analysis (FCA) is a well developed mathematical model for analyzing data and structuring concepts.
+Formal Concept Analysis (FCA) is a well developed mathematical model for clustering individuals and structuring concepts.

 ## Table of Contents